Additional flights leaving from and landing in Montreal have been added to the Government of Canada’s possible coronavirus exposure list.

 - See also:

-Most recently, an international flight from Mexico touched down in Montreal this past weekend.
-Other potential exposures came in from Brussels, Amsterdam, Detroit, Paris, and Newark.
+Most recently, an international flight from Brussels touched down in Montreal this past weekend.
+Other potential exposures came in from Paris, Istanbul, Mexico City, and Marseilles.

 Where applicable, the government says which rows may have been affected during flights.

-Domestically, flights departing from or landing in Montreal have come from Toronto, Calgary, and Vancouver since the beginning of October, with affected rows identified for most Canadian flights.
+Domestically, flights departing from or landing in Montreal have come from Toronto, Calgary, and Vancouver since the middle of October, with affected rows identified for most of them.

 The information is collected through provincial, territorial, and international health authorities and public websites.
 Flights are added and removed regularly by the Government of Canada on its website.